AT-Publishing/website/_howto/2019-10-19---coupon-bitfinex.md

 3. That's it!
 Start trading.
 The sooner you start trading, the bigger your fee discount is.

 Your Bitfinex fee discount starts at 6% and reduces second by second in a linear way.
 In total, every thirty days your fee discount is reduced by 0.5%.

+Getting your identity verified on Bitfinex can generate additional fee discount for you if you make use of the LEO exchange token - jump to [Bitfinex Verification Levels](#bitfinex-verification-levels) to learn more.

 <a rel="nofollow" href="http://bit.ly/the-cat-mouse-game" class="button">Sign Up with Code</a>